fathergoose/al_ilseman_lfo_code_challenge/README.md

 ## Testing

-`python test_not_real.py` will run the test suite.
+`python test_not_real.py` run from the project root will execute the test suite.
 The httmock library is being used to provide mock api endpoint responses.
 This mock api is designed to match querries with 1 to 3 parameters and provide a response of `{'propensity': 1.26532, 'ranking': 'C'}` regardless of the query.

 ## Bonus